 Do you want to dye your favorite outfit by yourself with tea?
 Don’t worry, you can easily dye fabric with tea in just 3 steps.
 It involves simple tasks along with no costlier chemicals or auxiliaries.
-Tea has affinity for the natural fibers like cotton, linen or wool.
-But will not stain the synthetic fibers like polyester.
-You must try this simple procedure at home to give your t-shirt, kitchen towel, sweat-shirt or cotton dress a vintage look.
+Tea has an affinity for natural fibers like cotton, linen or wool.
+But will not stain synthetic fibers like polyester.
+You must try this simple procedure at home to give your t-shirt, kitchen towel, sweatshirt or cotton dress a vintage look.

 - A large pot